mezcel/document-generator/README.md

 Wiki Page: [Document Writer App](http://mezcel.wixsite.com/documentapp)

-The version, as it is now, is tailored to me.
+Both versions, as it is now, is tailored to me and the functional task I was trying to accomplish.

 * v1 - JavaScript, Html 5
 * v2 - jQuery Angular, Bootstrap, SVG